 What is a wether?
-A wether is THE BEST goat pet ever!
+A wether is THE BEST goat pet!
 They are male goats that have been castrated.
 They are sweet & friendly, & require only minimal care to have a happy healthy life.
-A good draft free shelter and some good quality grass hay is about all a wether needs.
+A good draft free shelter and some good quality grass hay and some loose goat minerals is about all a wether needs.
 Sometimes in winter or when the wethers are growing they can have a little goat-specific grain to help with growth and/or weight gain.
-It's very important that a wether not get more than 1 cup or two per day and it's best to supplement a male goat with a small sprinkle or Ammonium Chloride to prevent Urinary Calculi (Urine Stones that block the goats ability to urinate)
+It's very important that a wether not get more than 1 cup or two per day and it's best to supplement a male goat with a small sprinkle of Ammonium Chloride to prevent Urinary Calculi (Urine Stones that block the goats ability to urinate).

 What is a buck?
 Do I need a buck?
 A buck is a male goat that is capable of breeding & producing offspring.
 This may sound interesting to newcomers, but...pee-yew!
 A buck goat STINKS... they have glands in their bodies that produce a VERY stinky odor, which *apparently* attracts the female goats.
 They also urinate proficiently, usually spraying all over their chin, belly, and legs, in hopes of attracting the lady goats. :-) Bucks are NOT for the faint-of-heart!
 We feel that a buck should only be purchased by well-educated goat owners who know exactly what they are getting into.
 Pee-yew! :-)